 If you’re looking for an authority in fitness, you’ve come to the right place.

 Debra is a quadruple threat.
 She’s a fitness pro, marketer, entrepreneur, and mom.
 As the business partner and wife to Eric Von Frohlich, she’s a driving force behind EVF.
-She has more than 15 years of experience teaching at some of the nation’s most notable gyms including Equinox, Crunch, SCLA and NYSC.
+She has 20 years of experience teaching at some of the nation’s most notable gyms including Equinox, Crunch, SCLA and NYSC.
 She’s consulted with multiple fitness brands and publications such as SELF Magazine.